techscouter/semantic-xr/semanticXrInstructions.md

 * `audio` : audio related semantic entities which could enable customized closed captions for example (3rd party developer can enable different fonts, background and foreground colors, names of speakers, speech direction indication etc.).
   * `voices`
+    * `semanticSpatialEntityId` : id of the voice (enabling knowing its location, direction and other attributes).
 	* `source` : the source of the voice, for example, human1.
 	* `target` : the target of the voice, for example, human2.
-	* `directionRotation` : alternative to target, to specify arbitrary voice direction even if no target exists.
-	  * `pitch`, `yaw`, `roll` : rotation parameters of the voice.
     * `text` : container for the actual `text` and its `language` name.
       * `originalLanguage` : if there are text elements from multiple languages this specifies the original language of the voice.
     * `emotion` : the emotion of the speaker.